How to Change Password in Windows Server 2016 (4 Methods)

 • Type the password in the New password field.
 Then retype it in the Confirm password field.
 If you do not want to force the user to change the password when they login uncheck the box beside User must change password at next logon.
 You could also check Unlock the user’s account box if you wish to unlock a locked account.
 When you finish click OK.

-You can also use PowerShell to change password for an Active Directory user.
+You can also use PowerShell to change the password for an Active Directory user.

 Below is a sample command: